Guidance for headteachers on Net Capacity Assessments of school buildings and Published Admission Numbers (PANs)

-- all buildings on any site used by a school, owned and maintained by us, the governing body or trustees.
+- all buildings on any site used by a school, owned and maintained by the local authority, governing body, trustees and academies.

 - all non-maintained buildings, particularly if available for 80% plus of the week for use by the school.

-Measured but excluded areas are non-school and support provision:
+Measured but excluded areas - non-school and support provision

 - early years and childcare (E)